ag913331/devops-roadmap-dockerfile/README.md

 The `Dockerfile` is straightforward and contains the following instructions:

-- **FROM alpine:latest**: This line specifies the base image for the Docker container.
+- `FROM alpine:latest`: This line specifies the base image for the Docker container.
 We use the latest version of Alpine Linux, a lightweight Linux distribution perfect for small and efficient Docker images.

-- **CMD ["echo", "Hello, Captain!"]**: This line sets the command to be executed when the Docker container is started.
+- `CMD ["echo", "Hello, Captain!"]`: This line sets the command to be executed when the Docker container is started.
 It runs the `echo` command, which prints "Hello, Captain!" to the console.

-## How to Build and Use the Docker Image
+## Build and Use the Docker Image

 Follow these steps to build and run the Docker image: